Every year, millions and millions of people visit Yellowstone National Park, but not everybody gets a show like this.

 “They’re just leading him away, so it’s not like they’re attacking him, but it’s saying ‘hey, we don’t want you here.'”

 I think it goes without saying, but the folks on the guided tour were more than thrilled with this kind of encounter.
-If you get the chance to get over to Yellowstone, and with the pandemic still going on maybe you have some extra time right now, I’d highly recommend you go.
+If you get the chance to get over to Yellowstone, I’d highly recommend you go.

 Brubaker called the encounter a “once in a lifetime sighting.”